MShake/game-of-life/README.md

-# game-of-life
+# Game of Life

-An implementation of the Game of Life created by John Conway's in pure JavaScript
+This is my implementation of the 'Game of Life' created by John Conway's in pure JavaScript

+Thanks to 'The Coding Train' and all his explainations about the subject.
+- The Coding Train Game of Life video: https://www.youtube.com/watch?v=FWSR_7kZuYg
+- The Coding Train Youtube Channel: https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw